dannywillems/docker-ocsigen-start/README.md

 Source: [Ocsigen-start github
 reposity](https://github.com/ocsigen/ocsigen-start)

-### What does this container contain ?
+### What does this container contain?

-This container uses ocaml/opam:debian image.
-It pins eliom, ocsigen-start, macaque, ocsigen-toolkit, ocsigenserver, reactiveData to the GitHub repository (for *eliom*, *ocsigen-start* and *ocsigen-toolkit*, *macaque*) and installs them.
+This container uses `ocaml/opam:debian` image.
+It pins
+- `ocsigenserver`
+- `reactiveData
+- `ocsigen-toolkit`
+- `eliom`
+- `ocsigen-start`
+and installs these packages.
 It also installs PostgreSQL (needed by ocsigen-start).

-### What does this container not contain ?
+### What does this container not contain?

-This container has no android sdk installed, given you the choice to use a volume if you have android sdk installed on your machine.
+This container has no Android SDK installed, given you the choice to use a volume if you have Android SDK installed on your machine.
-For the same reason, node js, npm and cordova are not installed.
+For the same reason, NodeJS, NPM and Cordova are not installed.

 ### Useful volumes
-* A workspace for your eliom mobile project is created in the opam home.
+* A workspace for your eliom mobile project is created in the OPAM home.
 It is useful to share this repository to be able to use your development environment (such as your editor).
   Use